sndpokhrel/react-10-project/README.md

 # 3.Dice Game

 It is packed with more info than recent projects.
 Consist of detail use case for useState hooks.
 Usage of styled component for styling.
 In summary it consist of global use case for useState hook for multiple models.

+# 4.Food App

+This project contains responsive website with styled component and use of useState hook in detail.